School psychology program information

 Certification requirements for most states include completion of a specialist-level master’s degree in school psychology.
 In the U.S., specialist-level master’s degrees pertain specifically to fields connected to K-12 education.
 The specialist-level master’s in school psychology typically consists of a minimum of 60 semester credits, 90 graduate quarter hours, or the equivalent.
 A 1,200-hour supervised internship, 50% of which must be in a school setting, is usually mandatory.

 Generally, students can choose one of various specialist-level master’s degree program types, as long as it meets state requirements.
 According to NASP, the following are acceptable:

 - Master of Art (M.A.)

 - Master of Science (M.S.)

 Earning a specialist-level master’s degree in school psychology typically takes 3 years of full-time study and renders students eligible for licensure or certification.
-It’s usually the entry level certification requirement and equips graduates with the ability to practice within schools or other related educational settings.
+It’s usually the entry-level certification requirement and equips graduates for practice within schools or other related educational settings.
 Independent or private practice opportunities may also be permitted in some states.

-NASP-accredited programs ensure that candidates demonstrate sufficient competency, knowledge, and skills of NASP’s 10 school psychology domains, namely:
+NASP-accredited programs ensure that candidates demonstrate sufficient competency, knowledge, and skills within NASP’s 10 school psychology domains, namely: